SRCH2/srch2-ngn/documentation/docs/tutorial.md

 }
 ```

-In detail, here are the methods:
+In detail, here are the insert, update and delete completion callback methods:

 ```
 public class SearchActivity extends Activity implements